urostripunovic/share-recipes-now-backend/public/Backend.md

 ### Access user information

-### Creating seperate routes honestly at this point the code had close to 400 lines of code.
+### Creating seperate routes
+honestly at this point the code had close to 400 lines of code.
 I need to clean it up, it was getting hard to read.
+There are a bunch of files but at least the code is no more readable and not a cluster f...

 ### Login